 (c) where a substance is included in the list established in accordance with Article 59(1) for reasons other than those referred to in points (a) and (b).

 Start with a well-designed action plan to implement the legislative requirements efficiently.
 A typical action plan includes the following steps:

 STEP 1: Start with Ekotox REACH + SDS Screening – it allows you to identify your company’s profile, identify all chemical substances, mixtures and products, prepare list of chemicals needed SDS and identify gaps in your chemical documentation.

-STEP 4: Update your chemical documentation and prepare new Safety Data Sheets in the format according to Regulation (EU) 2020/878, in the required official languages of the Member States where the product is placed on the market.
-Keep in mind that the safety data sheet must be prepared by a competent person.
+STEP 4: Update your chemical documentation and prepare new Safety Data Sheets in the format specified by Regulation (EU) 2020/878.
+Produce these sheets in the official languages required by the Member States where you are marketing the product.
+Remember that a competent individual should be responsible for preparing the safety data sheet.
 Ekotox Centers provides you with SDS consultancy and the service of preparing safety data sheets in many languages.
-We offer a discount on the entire volume of your SDS. https://ekotox.eu/about-company/market-surveilance/
+We offer a discount on the entire volume of your SDS.

 There is no one-size-fits-all solution for every company.
 It depends on the amount of products that the company have in portfolio and that are subject to REACH requirements.
-If the company is a manufacturer and has a complete dossier for each substance, the implementation of the changes will be faster and easier.
+For manufacturers with substance dossiers, implementing changes is swifter and simpler.
 If the company is an importer or downstream user must cooperate with other entities.
 For non-EU suppliers it will be more difficult and time consuming to obtain the required information and substance dossier.
 In time it should be considered whether there are no other issues for updating SDS before 31/12/2022, e.g. substance reclassification, updating toxicological information, etc. https://ekotox.eu/update-of-safety-data-sheet/